-- NOTE: For best results and greater fuel efficiency, use only flat-bottomed cookware in good condition. - The pan should have straight sides and a tight-fitting lid. - Choose medium to heavy gauge (thickness) pans that are fairly lightweight. - The pan material (metal or glass) affects how fast heat transfers from the surface burner through the pan material and how evenly heat spreads over the pan bottom.
-Choose pans that provide the best cooking results.

-- Handles should be made of a sturdy, heatresistant material and be securely attached to the pan. - Pans should be easy to clean.
-Check to be sure there are no crevices, rough edges or areas where food might collect. - Be sure pans do not tip, whether they are full or empty. - Use cookware only as it was intended to be used.
+- The pan should have straight sides and a tightfitting lid. - Choose medium to heavy gauge (thickness) pans that are fairly lightweight. - The pan material (metal or glass) affects how fast heat transfers from the surface burner through the pan material and how evenly heat spreads over the pan bottom.
+Choose pans that provide the best cooking results. - Handles should be made of a sturdy, heatresistant material and be securely attached to the pan. - Pans should be easy to clean.
+Check to be sure there are no crevices, rough edges or areas where food might collect. - Be sure pans do not tip, whether they are full or empty. - Use utensils only as they were intended to be used.
 Follow pan instructions.
 This is very important for glass cookware because some should be used only in the oven.
 Other pans are marked as flameware and may be used on the surface burners.